bheemdabalsali/Time-Pass/README.md

 a=input('ENTER THE NAME OF THE FIRST PARTNER  :  ')
 b=input('ENTER THE NAME OF THE SECOND PARTNER  :  ')
 q=float(input('ENTER THE DATE OF PARTNERSHIP STARTING  :  '))
-# interest on capital//
-w=int(input('ENTER THE CAPITAL PRESENTED BY THE FIRST PARTNER :  ')) e=int(input('ENTER THE CAPITAL PRESENTED BY THE SECOND PARTNER :  '))
-# interest on loan//
-r=int(input('ENTER THE LOAN AMOUNT OF THE FIRST PARTNER  :  ')) u=int(input('ENTER THE LOAN AMOUNT OF THE SECOND PARTNER  :  '))
-# interest on loan//
-t=int(input('ENTER THE AMOUNT OF DRAWING BY THE FIRST PARTNER  :  ')) t=int(input('ENTER THE AMOUNT OF DRAWING BY THE SECOND PARTNER  :  '))
-# interest on drawing//
-i=int(input('ENTER THE AMOUNT OF PROFIT // LOSS MADE BY THE FIRM  :  '))
-o=int(input('ENTER THE PROFIT SHARING RATIO FOR THE FIRST PARTNER  :  ')) p=int(input('ENTER THE PROFIT SHARING RATIO FOR THE SECOND PARTNER  :  '))
+w=int(input('ENTER THE CAPITAL PRESENTED BY THE FIRST PARTNER :  ')) e=int(input('ENTER THE CAPITAL PRESENTED BY THE SECOND PARTNER :  ')) r=int(input('ENTER THE LOAN AMOUNT OF THE FIRST PARTNER  :  ')) u=int(input('ENTER THE LOAN AMOUNT OF THE SECOND PARTNER  :  ')) t=int(input('ENTER THE AMOUNT OF DRAWING BY THE FIRST PARTNER  :  ')) t=int(input('ENTER THE AMOUNT OF DRAWING BY THE SECOND PARTNER  :  ')) i=int(input('ENTER THE AMOUNT OF PROFIT // LOSS MADE BY THE FIRM  :  ')) o=int(input('ENTER THE PROFIT SHARING RATIO FOR THE FIRST PARTNER  :  ')) p=int(input('ENTER THE PROFIT SHARING RATIO FOR THE SECOND PARTNER  :  '))